ALL Metrics

 3.3.6 Computational multi-database integrators

-Among the included studies, a subset employed computational multi-database integrators, reflecting advanced informatics approaches that combine multiple chemical, genomic, proteomic, and pathway resources within a unified analytical pipeline.
-These systems were generally used to enhance compound annotation, strengthen target prediction confidence, and support holistic network construction.
-Examples identified in this review included HERB-linked compound and serum-metabolite integration frameworks, the TCMIP22 v2.0 Traditional Chinese Medicine Integrated Platform, and multi-omics heterogeneous network pipelines combining drug–target, protein–protein interaction, and pathway data.
-All were reported once accounting for 12.5%.
-Additional approaches incorporated Metascape-based enrichment, cross-database compound validation pipelines (e.g., PubChem + ChEMBL + Dictionary of Natural Products),22 and hybrid LC-MS/GC-MS experimental data coupled with public disease-gene repositories such as DrugBank, OMIM, DisGeNET, and GeneCards.16 One study also applied a combined Indonesian Herbal Database and viral-target literature platform to support antiviral repositioning.
+Among the included studies, some applied multi-database integration approaches that combine chemical, genomic, proteomic, and pathway data within a single workflow.
+These approaches were used to improve compound identification, increase confidence in target prediction, and support network construction.
+Reported platforms included HERB-linked compound and serum-metabolite integration frameworks, the Traditional Chinese Medicine Integrated Platform (TCMIP v2.0), and multi-omics pipelines integrating drug–target, protein–protein interaction, and pathway data (e.g., HERB, TCMIP v2.0), each reported once (12.5%).
+Other studies used combined database approaches for specific analyses.
+These included pathway enrichment (e.g., Metascape), compound validation using multiple chemical databases (e.g., PubChem, ChEMBL, Dictionary of Natural Products), and integration of experimental data (e.g., LC-MS/GC-MS) with disease–gene databases (e.g., DrugBank, OMIM, DisGeNET, GeneCards).
+One study also used a combination of a herbal database and viral-target literature to support antiviral drug discovery.

 3.3.7 Literature-derived compound sources

-Literature-derived compound sources were also employed across the included studies.
-These approaches relied on extracting phytochemical information directly from published research and authoritative herbal references, either as standalone lists or to supplement cheminformatics platforms.
-Reported sources included literature-curated compound datasets combined with PreADMET and Osiris Property Explorer filters, manual literature searches integrated with IMPPAT and SwissADME,26 and published phytochemical reports cross-validated using SwissTargetPrediction,16 GeneCards,21 and DisGeNET.
-Some studies generated in-house compound libraries based entirely on literature mining, while others used literature-supported compound lists alongside established herbal databases such as TCM Database@Taiwan.
-Additional examples included literature-based repurposing datasets for antiviral compounds (e.g., SARS/MERS/SARS-CoV-2 studies) and disease-specific compound mining from published evidence (e.g., prostate cancer patient data).
+Reported sources included literature-derived compound datasets integrated with filtering tools (e.g., PreADMET, Osiris Property Explorer) and manual literature searches combined with phytochemical and ADME databases (e.g., IMPPAT, SwissADME).
+Some studies cross-validated literature-reported compounds using target and disease databases (e.g., SwissTargetPrediction, GeneCards, DisGeNET).
+In several cases, studies developed in-house compound libraries based entirely on literature mining, while others used literature-supported compound lists alongside established herbal databases (e.g., TCM Database@Taiwan).
+Additional approaches included literature-based repurposing datasets for antiviral compounds (e.g., SARS, MERS, SARS-CoV-2) and disease-specific compound extraction from published studies (e.g., prostate cancer data).
 Overall, ten studies (12.5%) incorporated literature-derived phytochemical sources as part of their compound identification strategy.

 3.4 Therapeutic domains in the included studies